 - Link exchange for the sake of link building alone

 - Excessive keyword-richguest posting

 - Automatically generated backlinks

 If you or your link-building service provider has been involved in any one of the activities, you have been doing bad SEO linking.
-In other words, if you buy links by paying linking sites, it is not a good idea.
-However, if you buy outreach links from a blogger outreach agency, they are good to go.
+In other words, if you buy links by paying for linking sites, it is not a good idea.
+However, they are good to go if you buy outreach links from a blogger outreach agency.

 So if you have been involved in any of the above-mentioned fishy practices, you should work on removing the marks of your bad practices.
 It is time to start checking backlinks of a website and save it from falling into the shallow ditch of Google penalty and devaluing.

 How Do Bad Links Affect Your SEO Efforts?

 Just like Google considers good links as a vote of confidence, bad links are like a vote of demotion against your site.
 Whenever any link points to your site that doesn’t qualify the quality guidelines, Google’s Penguin reports to the system.
 And you can expect the results!

-In fact, John Muller, Google’s Webmaster trend analysts, has said in one of its Google+ hangout videos that it is better to lay off link building altogether.
+John Muller, Google’s Webmaster trend analyst, has said in one of its Google+ hangout videos that it is better to lay off link building altogether.
 A webmaster asked him: “Is link building in any way good?”

 And he replied to: “…avoid it altogether.”
 Now, this sounds quite scary.

 - Either your website will lose its ranking.